jayyeras/vcon-lib/README.md

         parties=[0, 1],
         originator=1,  # The agent (Bob) is the originator mimetype="text/plain",
         body="Certainly!
 I'd be happy to help.
-Can you please provide your account number?", )
+Can you please provide your account number?"
+    )
     vcon.add_dialog(response)